ptomulik/testmd/README.md

 ## Overview

-This module implements a `packagex` defined type which adds some features to the standard `package` resource.
+This module defines `packagex` type which adds some features to the standard `package` resource.

 ## Module Description